tinygo-org/bluetooth/README.md

 As a result, it should work with most versions of macOS, although it will require compiling using whatever specific version of XCode is required by your version of the operating system.

-The macOS support only can only act as a BLE Client at this time, with some additional development work needed for full functionality.
+The macOS support only can only act as a BLE Central at this time, with some additional development work needed for full functionality.

 ### Installation